George Frederick Blackwood

-Major George Frederick Blackwood (1838–1880) of the Royal Horse Artillery was a Scottish artillery officer in the British Army.
-He was killed in action at the disastrous Battle of Maiwand.
+Major George Frederick Blackwood (1838–1880) of the Royal Horse Artillery was a Scottish artillery officer in the service of the East India Company and the Raj.
+He was killed in action at the Battle of Maiwand, a major British defeat.

 Life

 Early life

 George Frederick Blackwood was born at Moradabad, Bengal, on 11 August 1838, the second son of Major William Blackwood, of the Bengal Army, and his wife, Emma Moore (1811–1881).
 He was a grandson of William Blackwood, the founder of the publishing firm.
 He was educated at the Edinburgh Academy and at Addiscombe College, and was gazetted a second lieutenant in the Bengal Artillery on 11 December 1857.

 The Raj

 Blackwood arrived in India in the midst of the Indian Mutiny, and was at once appointed to command two guns in Colonel Wilkinson's Rohilcund movable column.
 He was promoted to first lieutenant on 27 August 1858, and filled the post of adjutant first to the Bareilly and Gwalior divisions, and then to the twenty-second and nineteenth brigades of Royal Artillery from 1859 to 1864.

 He was promoted to captain on 20 February 1867, and in 1872 was appointed to command the artillery attached to General Bourchier's column in the Looshai Expedition.
 In that capacity he was present at the attacks on Tipar-Mukh, Küng-Nüng and Taikooui, and he gave such satisfaction that his services were specially mentioned in the general's despatch of 19 March 1872, and he was promoted to major by brevet on 11 September following.

 He gave further evidence of his ability as an artillery officer by his very able report on the use of guns in such country as that in which he had been recently engaged, with hints on the calibre best suited for mountain guns, which was printed by the Indian Government and circulated by it among its officers.